sushilblore/Smakelijk/README.md

 # Retrofit
 The app uses Retrofit as REST client.
 Retrofit is a REST Client for Android and Java.
 It makes it relatively easy to retrieve and upload JSON.
 Retrofit uses the OkHttp library for HTTP requests.

+# Glide
+As this app deals with lot of images, so the app uses Glide for image management